fbaratov/mlrc-lic-plus-age/run_scripts/README.md

 <h1> Usage </h1>

-To use the script, you need to be in the root directory of the repository.
+To use the script, you need to be in the ~/mlrc-lic-plus-age directory of the repository.
 If you are not in there, then you will get an error saying file not found.

 <h2> Arguments </h2>